 The Office of Police and Security will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other University departments may be involved in the confirmation process.
-Once the emergency is confirmed and based on its nature, the Chief of Police will consult with other appropriate University officials to determine the appropriate segment or segments of the University community to be notified.
-The Chief of Police in collaboration with other appropriate personnel, will determine who should be notified, and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.

-Depending on the segments of the campus the notification will target, the content of the notification may differ.
-When appropriate, the content of the notification will be determined in consultation with local authorities.
-Also, as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.
 The Chief of Police will direct the issuance of emergency notifications, which will be accomplished using one or more of methods discussed later in this section, depending on the nature of the threat and the segment of the campus community being threatened.